jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 language a metalanguage.
 It deals with annotation.
-Think of it just like the practice back then when a writer submits his written work so that it can be published.
+Think of it just like the practice back then when a writer submitted his written work so that it could be published.
-The writer leaves there annotations so that when it is printed, it would be printed exactly the writer wanted it.
+The writer would leave there annotations so that when it is printed, it would be printed exactly the writer wanted it.